This is Ray Bernard’s 2020 list of physical security industry product and system hardening guides.

 SecuritySpecifiers.com will post for free links to manufacturer’s hardening guides and cybersecurity guidance, as well as their Architect and Engineer (A&E) specifications.

 SecuritySpecifiers is working on cybersecurity specifications language for inclusion in A&E specs, and will be submitting to the Construction Specifications Institute (CSI) recommendations for physical security system cybersecurity items for including in the 2018 update of the CSI Master Titles and Numbers standard.

-This year, hardening guides will become a mandatory manufacturer qualifications item for many security system projects.
+Over the past year, hardening guides have become a mandatory manufacturer qualifications item for many security system projects.